andrija-petrovic/andrija-petrovic.github.io/about.md

 I am an editor of <a href="https://benjamins.com/catalog/cilt.353">_All Things Morphology: Its independence and its interfaces_</a>, with <a href="https://somoradi.github.io">Sedigheh Moradi</a>, <a href="https://www.ou.edu/cas/modlang/people/linguistics/m-haag">Marcia Haag</a>, and <a href="https://www.researchgate.net/profile/Janie-Rees-Miller">Janie Rees-Miller</a>.
 The volume is dedicated to <a href="https://linguistics.stonybrook.edu/faculty/mark.aronoff/">Mark Aronoff</a>.

 I am also a part of the <a href="https://raw.githubusercontent.com/andrija-petrovic/andrija-petrovic.github.io/master/images/TeamEpenthesis.png">Epenthesis research group</a> led by <a href="https://linguistics.stonybrook.edu/faculty/lori.repetti/">Lori Repetti</a>.
-We organized a <a href="https://www.stonybrook.edu/epenthesis/">workshop on epenthesis (and beyond)</a> in September 2021, and have also published a <a href="https://langsci-press.org/catalog/book/469">volume of selected papers</a>.
+We have recently published a <a href="https://langsci-press.org/catalog/book/469">volume on epenthesis (and beyond)</a>, following a <a href="https://www.stonybrook.edu/epenthesis/">workshop</a> we organized at Stony Brook University in September 2021.

 ----